Dec 03, 2024

 • Approximate cost: $1,550 for a single-family urban home

 Remember, these timelines can extend during busy market periods.
-Don’t let an outdated certificate delay your sale!
+An outdated certificate could delay your sale, so it’s best to be proactive.

-An updated certificate of location isn’t just paperwork – it’s protection.
+An updated certificate of location isn’t just paperwork—it’s a form of protection for all parties involved in a real estate transaction.
 It helps:

 • Ensure municipal compliance

 Without an up-to-date certificate, notaries may delay or even halt your sale completely.
-That’s not a situation you want to find yourself in when you’re ready to move!
+That’s a situation no seller wants to find themselves in.

 Title Insurance: Not a Complete Substitute

-Some folks ask if title insurance can replace a certificate of location.
-While title insurance provides valuable protection, it can’t fully substitute for an updated certificate.
-Each serves its own unique purpose in protecting your interests.
+Some homeowners wonder if title insurance can replace a certificate of location.
+While title insurance provides valuable protection, it doesn’t fully substitute for an updated certificate.
+Each serves a distinct purpose in safeguarding your interests during a transaction.

 This is #AskPete.
 If you have any real estate questions, feel free to send them and I will get you the answers.
 Or stay up to date on the latest tips for real estate buyers and sellers by clicking the YouTube button below: